crossplane-contrib/function-tag-manager/README.md

 `function-tag-manager` is a [Crossplane](https://crossplane.io) function that allows Platform Operators to manage Cloud tags on managed resources.

-Currently only AWS resources that support tags are managed.
+Currently only AWS resources that support tags are managed, and starting with version v0.5.0 v2 Namespace and Cluster-scoped resources are supported.

 There several use cases for this Function: